Amersfoort, the Netherlands, 7-8 June 2017

 Please complete and submit the form below to register for our workshop.

 The organising partners Natuurmonumenten (NL), Staatsbosbeheer (NL), Natural England (UK) and the CMS Consortium kindly subsidise this event.
 Attendance at the conference itself is therefore free, although dinner and accommodation will need to be paid for as required.
 Please note that free places are limited to a maximum of 2 delegates per organisation.

-Delegate conference fee (2 days): Participation is free of charge for early-bird registrations until 28 April.
-For bookings after the 28th of April (1 or 2 days) there is a € 100 conference fee for non-members and € 80 for Members and Eurosite Friends.
+Delegate conference fee (2 days): Participation is free of charge for early-bird registrations until 17 May.
+For bookings after the 17th of May (1 or 2 days) there is a € 100 conference fee for non-members and € 80 for Members and Eurosite Friends.
 Payment details will be provided to you after registration.

 Conference dinner 7 June (optional): Dinner including drinks € 37,50

 Accommodation: There are many B&B's and hotels available in Amersfoort from € 50 / night.
 Delegates make their own arrangements.

 The organisers have made pre-reservations for NH Hotel Amersfoort (5 minute walk from the conference and the railway station).
 Costs are € 102 / night.
 It is possible to also book for the day before and after the conference.
 Delegates make their own arrangements and can pay directly to the hotel.
 Citing: Eurosite.